mparra-mpz/Galileo/README.md

 # Galileo
 Repository for my definitive robotic project.
+Reviwe the wiki for more details.